hansbuehler/cdxbasics/README.md

     data = subdir.read("file")                 # returns the default if file is not found data = subdir.read("file", default=None)   # returns the default if file is not found

-This function will return <tt>None</tt> by default if 'file' does not exist.
-You can make it throw an error by calling <tt>subdir.read("file", throwOnError=True)</tt> instead.
+This function will return `None` by default if 'file' does not exist.
+You can make it throw an error by calling `subdir.read("file", throwOnError=True)` instead.

-You can also use the <tt>()</tt> operator, in which case you must specify a default value (if you don't, then the operator will return a sub directory):
+You can also use the `()` operator, in which case you must specify a default value (if you don't, then the operator will return a sub directory):

     data = subdir("file", None)   # returns None if file is not found